maarcotulio/AnkiAdd/README.md

 Go to the folder Config and read the comments in the files and make the necessary changes.

-Install all necessary node_modules in the files the client and server both use yarn, you need to use the node in the version 20.
+Install all necessary node_modules in the files the client and server both use yarn, **you need to use the node in the version 22**.
 To install de the modules write this command in your terminal in both files:

 And in the server file you do: